zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 }
 ```

-We'll keep going through `resolve()` as long as we get a Promise back.
+We'll keep calling `resolve()` recursively as long as we get a Promise back.
 Once it's no longer a Promise, then proceed as before.
 It *is* possible for this to be an infinite loop.
-The Promise/A+ spec recommends implementations detect this and break, but it's not required.
+The Promise/A+ spec recommends implementations detect infinite loops, but it's not required.

 Notice how loose the check is to see if `newValue` is a Promise?
 We are only looking for a `then()` method.
-This is intentional, it allows different Promise implementations to interopt with each other.
+This duck typing is intentional, it allows different Promise implementations to interopt with each other.
 It's actually quite common for Promise libraries to intermingle, as different third party libraries you use can each use different Promise implementations.

-This also means if you return something that *isn't* a Promise, but happens to have a function named `then` on it, then bad things can happen.
-In general, it's best to avoid having function properties named "then" unless the object in question is a Promise.
+This also means if you return something that *isn't* a Promise, but happens to have a function named `then` on it, bad things can happen.
+In general, it's best to avoid having function properties named "then" when the object in question is not a Promise.

 With chaining in place, our implementation is pretty complete.
 But we've completely ignored error handling.